lanl/walkabout/docs/user-guide/appendix-A2.md

 stop

 ```
-*Figure A-3.
-Example FEHM geometry file.*
+*Figure A2-2.
+Example **`fehmn`** mesh file.*

-## A.2.2  Geometric Coefficient Matrix (.stor)
+## A.2.2  Geometric Coefficients **`stor`**

-The **.stor** file represents a sparse coefficient matrix and is used for solving PDE on a triangular or tetrahedral Delaunay mesh.
+The **`stor`** file represents a sparse coefficient matrix and is used for solving PDE on a triangular or tetrahedral Delaunay mesh.
 The stor format is written for FEHM input and includes information about nodal connectivity and interface areas.
 Walkabout requires the ratio of scalar area to distance for each node-to- node connection provided in this file.
-In Walkabout Version 1.0, the **.stor** file must be provided in ASCII format.
+In Walkabout Version 1.0, the **`stor`** file must be provided in ASCII format.

-This example shows the **.stor** file written for the mesh in Figure A-3.
+This example shows the **`stor`** file written for the mesh in Figure A2-1.
 The first 2 lines are header lines with file and model information.
 The third line are the matrix parameters NCOEFS, NUM_NODES, NCOEF+NUM_NODES+1, NUM_AREA_COEF, and NCONNECT_MAX.
 This is followed by sections for the voronoi volumes (for each node), Row counts, Row entries, and indices into area coefficients.
 The last section is the list of area coefficients.
 In general this is the area of each face of the Voronoi polygon associate with node i, face j.
 See full description at [LaGriT STOR](https://lanl.github.io/LaGriT/pages/docs/STOR_Form.html).